Sunday, January 4, 2026

 Grinning greens, or the old blues

-Tell the children how I used to laugh
+I tell the children how I used to laugh

-The good things any life can bring
+The good things even short life bring

 No need to tell the other half

-And make sure that they never meet
+And make sure toddlers never meet

-Anybody who's not sweet
+A tantrum toddler who's not sweet

-Anyone who moans and groans
+Nor anyone who moans and groans

-And don't forget
+And when revising don't forget

 Grow forgetful, cross and fretful